next-browser

 Work it top-down.
 For the component that's suspending: can the dynamic access move into a child?
 If yes, move it — this component becomes sync and rejoins the shell.
 Follow the access down and ask again.

-When you reach a component where it can't move any lower, there are two exits — both are human calls, bring the question to them:
+When you reach a component where it can't move any lower, there are two exits — wrap in a Suspense boundary, or cache it for prerender.
+Both are human calls (see Working with the user → Escalate, don't decide).

 Test your hypothesis before proposing a fix.
 If you suspect a component is the cause, find evidence — check errors, inspect the component with tree, or compare a route where the shell works to one where it doesn't.
 Don't commit to a root cause or propose changes from a single observation.